 The intake of nutrients is defined by the nutrient levels in the feed and the amount of feed consumed.

-There are a number of factors that influence voluntary feed intake.
-These are discussed in the section on Feed intake.
+There are a number of factors that influence voluntary feed intake (discussed in the section on feed intake).
 Table 1 provides data on typical feed consumption for modern brown-egg laying hens in relation to target body weight.
-From Week 18, hens start to enter their laying period, reaching peak of lay around 32 weeks of age, and typically maitaining egg production until 65-68 weeks of age.
-Feed intake will increase to a steady level of 100-105g per day and hen body weight will reach a mature level of 1700-1800g.
+From Week 18, hens start to enter their laying period, reaching peak of lay around 32 weeks of age, and typically maintaining egg production until 65-68 weeks of age.
+Feed intake will increase to a steady level of 100-105 grams per day and hen body weight will reach a mature level of 1700-1800 grams.

 Table 1.
 Body weights and associated feed consumption for a brown-egg laying breed during the growing period